 As well as appreciating the history of this unique place and the spectacular scenery, there is also a chance of seeing porpoises, dolphins or even a basking shark in these crystal clear waters.
 The seals love to enjoy a fish or two here, especially if it’s stolen from the fishermen’s lobster pots.
 When they hear a boat they will often pop up to see if it’s a fisherman about to catch them thieving.
 We will pause here a while to enjoy exhilarating views of Rathlin and the Scottish Isles as you relax on the tranquil turquoise waters around Carrick-A-Rede.

-This is a sheltered location and if it calm you can swim here.
+This is a sheltered location and if it is calm you can swim here.
 This is a bit of a bucket list item.
 It can be quite refreshing so we recommend that any children swimming wear wetsuits.
-We can provide personal buoyancy aids for children but do not provide wetsuits or towels.
+We provide personal buoyancy aids for adults and children but do not provide wetsuits or towels.